By Joyce Ashuntantang

 (Afterword from Their Champagne Party Will End: Poems in Honor of Bate Besong)

 March 8th 2007, the literary sky fell in Cameroon.
 Bate Besong; Kwasen Gwangwa’a, Hilarious Ambe, and their driver were crushed in a ghastly accident on the Douala-Yaoundé highway.
-Yes, after writing poetry, crying, making and receiving frantic calls from and to Cameroon, it was clear that I had to go to the land of my birth to see for myself and be a witness not only to the dramatic exit of the erstwhile Obasinjom warrior, Emanyangkpe, iconoclast, playwright, poet, scholar, and social critic, Dr. Bate Besong , but also to witness the exit of the other two literary gurus, Television Producer, Thomas Kwasen Gwangwa’a and Dr. Hilarious Ambe who died alongside BB.
+Yes, after writing poetry, crying, making and receiving frantic calls from and to Cameroon, it was clear that I had to go to the land of my birth to see for myself and be a witness not only to the dramatic exit of the memorable Obasinjom warrior, playwright, poet, scholar, and social critic, Dr. Bate Besong , but also to witness the exit of the other two literary gurus, Television Producer, Thomas Kwasen Gwangwa’a and Dr. Hilarious Ambe who died alongside BB.

 I left the United States on the 14th of March 2007 and arrived the next day in Douala at night.
-After having a restless sleep, I left for Yaoundé the following morning, March 16th, and arrived just in time for the viewing of Victim number one, Thomas Kwasen Gwangwa’a.
+After having a restless sleep, I left for Yaoundé the following morning, March 16th, and arrived just in time for the viewing of victim number one, Thomas Kwasen Gwangwa’a.
 After the funeral rites in Yaounde, I joined family and friends that night for another tedious five hour plus trip to Bali, Northwest Cameroon, for the burial.
-From Gwangwa’a’s burial, I rushed to Bafut on the same day to witness the burial of Victim number 2, Hilarious Ambe and the next day, I was back on the road to Yaoundé to prepare for my descent, and yes, ascent to Buea to be a witness to the traumatic funeral ceremony of the now legendary Bate Besong.
+From Gwangwa’a’s burial, I rushed to Bafut on the same day to witness the burial of victim number 2, Hilarious Ambe and the next day, I was back on the road to Yaoundé to prepare for my descent, and then ascent to Buea to be a witness to the traumatic funeral ceremony of the now legendary Bate Besong.

 March 21st 2007 was the D day.
 The crowd at the mortuary was over two thousand including both friends and foe.
 Buea had not seen anything like that.
 BB had been such a public figure that he had become more of a symbol than a real person.
 But his death proved that he was just human, born of woman.
 And true, BB’s mother was at the mortuary.
 I stared at her for sometime wondering: how does a woman raise a child who becomes a symbol of hope for a people?
 When does she realize that such a child will carry the burden of his people?
 How does a mother mourn a child who symbolized the anger of a people?
 How does a mother’s personal grief negotiate the boundaries and margins of this show of public grief?